UnHolds/STM32F1_MIDI_Serial_Bridge/README.md

 Build "libopencm3":
 `make`

-If make isn't installed, you can install it with the following command (Ubuntu) `sudo apt install make`
+If make isn't installed, you can install it with the following command (Ubuntu)<br />
+ `sudo apt install make`

-If `make` doesn't work you may are missing the arm toolchain to install the arm toolchain use this command (Ubuntu) `sudo apt install gcc-arm-none-eabi`
+If `make` doesn't work you may are missing the arm toolchain to install the arm toolchain use this command (Ubuntu)<br />
+ `sudo apt install gcc-arm-none-eabi`

 Go in the "src" folder:
 `cd ../src/`

-Build the firmware:
-`make` -> *.elf
+Now you can use the Makefiles to build the firmware.

 ## Current Makefile